timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

 SELECT create_hypertable('conditions', by_range('time'));
 ```

-Let's check some examples of `JOINs` on Continuous Aggregates:
+See the following `JOIN` examples on Continuous Aggregates:

 - `INNER JOIN` on a single equality condition, using the `ON` clause: